 - gaining great work experience for your CV

 Volunteers are always needed to support services, people and projects in the borough.
-If you are self-motivated and caring, and enjoy working with people, you might consider applying become a volunteer.
+If you are self-motivated and caring, and enjoy working with people, you might consider applying to become a volunteer.

 LBBD volunteering brochure (PDF, 463 KB)

 Helping older people and vulnerable adults Toggle accordion

 Working with older people or vulnerable adults is extremely rewarding and there’s a great need for this type of volunteering in the borough.

 If you can give up regular time and you enjoy helping others or have skills that could help, volunteering could be for you.